Reasons to Consider Changing your Sponsor/Co-Sponsor

-Sometimes a sponsoring relationship doesn’t work out and one party will decide to break the arrangement.
-There will also be relationships where the sponsor and sponsee just don’t fit well together and it’s causing problems.
-Valid reasons for terminating a relationship with a sponsor include:
+Sometimes a relationship doesn’t work out and one party will decide to break the arrangement.
+There will also be relationships where the sponsor and sponsee/co-sponsor just don’t fit well together.
+Some reasons for terminating a relationship include:

 - They are hardly ever available.
-Some people will choose to have many sponsees but there can be a limit on how much time they have to devote to each one.
+Some people will choose to have many sponsees or enter into several co-sponsoring relationships but there can be a limit on how much time they have to devote to each one.

 - The sponsor appears to be having problems with their own program.

-- If the sponsor and sponsee have vastly different views for how the steps should be completed.
+- If each have vastly different views for how the steps should be completed.

-- The sponsor has attitudes you find negative or intolerant.
+- The other has attitudes you find negative or intolerant.

 - You feel unable to develop trust in the relationship.